la-haute-societe/yii2-save-relations-behavior/README.md

 Validation
 ----------
 Every declared related models will be validated prior to be saved.
-If any validation fails, an error associated with the named relation will be added to the owner model.
+If any validation fails, for each related model attribute in error, an error associated with the named relation will be added to the owner model.

 For `hasMany()` relations, the index of the related model will be used to identifiy the associated error.